anguspettifer/zombie-invasion/README.md

 For the others. don't.

 pandas has the answer. in fact. lets just render dataframes.
 They are fine to look at for this purpose.

+dependency inversion.
+A zombie or human should now how it moves a grid should call the method and provide the right information.